 - Cookie Scoops – The medium-sized one is perfect for scooping out meatballs, cookies, ice cream, and more!

-This recipe will yield about 12 meatballs total.
-If you’d like, you can double or triple the amounts and refrigerate the extra for pastas and sauces.
+My best Italian wedding soup recipe will yield about 12 meatballs total.
+If you’d like, you can double or triple the amounts and refrigerate the extra for pasta dishes and sauces.

 Or, freeze them for up to 3 months to use in future meals!
 They would be delicious in my cheesy pull apart bread.

 It’s a tiny round pasta that is similar in size to pearl couscous.
-While it’s a staple in every traditional Italian wedding soup recipe, it may be hard to find locally.
+While it’s the traditional Italian wedding soup pasta, it may be hard to find locally.

 In that case, you can purchase it online or substitute another tiny noodle such as orzo or ditalini.

 It will keep for 3 to 4 days when stored in an airtight container.
 Heat on the stove or in the microwave until warmed through.

 You can also freeze Italian wedding soup for up to 3 months and thaw in the refrigerator before reheating.